Estimate Time5 min

 Your down payment

 Conventional mortgages require a minimum down payment of at least 3% of the home price per Fannie Mae, while other types of mortgages have different minimums.
-But a lender could charge a buyer private mortgage insurance (PMI) on a conventional mortgage if the buyer’s down payment is less than 20% of the home’s price.
-PMI tends to cost between 0.2% and 2% of your loan amount per year.4
+However, a lender could charge a buyer private mortgage insurance (PMI) on a conventional mortgage if the buyer’s down payment is less than 20% of the home’s price.
+PMI tends to cost between 0.46% and 1.5% of your original loan amount per year.3

 Luckily, once you’ve paid off 20% of your home’s worth, you won’t need to continue paying PMI.
 Making loan payments could get you to that point, but so could your property’s value increasing over time.
 “Keep in touch with your realtor after you close to keep an eye on your home’s value,” suggests Blackhurst.